Juandieruiz/Juandieruiz/README.md

 </p>

-I am a Superior Technician of Telecommunications and IT, future software engineer and current Software Developer at Ingenia a Babel Company
+Welcome I am a Superior Technician of Telecommunications and IT, future software engineer and current Software Developer at Ingenia a Babel Company

 I like to learn new technologies, contribute to open source projects, help colleagues and create technologies to lift people, I am starting to build a community.